RyanBalshaw/spectrally-regularised-LVMs/docs/source/parameter_estimation.rst

 		&= \frac{1}{D} \sum_{j} \left[(R_{ij} \cdot w_j)^2 + (I_{ij} \cdot w_j)^2\right],
 	\end{align}

-and may be given in vector notation through
+which may be given in vector notation through

 .. math::
     \mathbf{b}(\mathbf{w}) = \frac{1}{D} \left( \mathbf{R} \mathbf{w} \odot \mathbf{R} \mathbf{w} + \mathbf{I} \mathbf{w} \odot \mathbf{I} \mathbf{w}  \right),

 where :math:`\odot` is the Hadamard product.
-The square of the complex modulus of the Fourier representation of a component vector :math:`\mathbf{w}` is used to enforce that the component vectors capture non-duplicate spectral information.
-Given some vector of interest, :math:`\mathbf{w}_i` and the solution vector of a previous iteration :math:`\mathbf{w}_j`, :math:`j < i`, the shared source information can be represented via
+The square of the complex modulus of the spectral representation of a component vector :math:`\mathbf{w}` is used to enforce that the component vectors capture non-duplicate spectral information.
+Given some vector of interest, :math:`\mathbf{w}_i` and the vector of a previous solution iteration :math:`\mathbf{w}_j`, :math:`j < i`, the shared source information can be represented via

 .. math::
     :label: shared-info